Samuelgichanga/Group-24-project/README.md

 For further analysis and the highlights, kindly visit the following:
 1. Our Jupyter notebook file titled student.ipynb in this repository.
 2. Our presentation pdf in this repository.
+Kindly, if the pdf does not open the first time, please reload it and it will be rendered.
 3. Our presentation webpage at this link [https://arcg.is/9LDnb](https://arcg.is/9LDnb)